A pause before the scroll.

 THE QUESTION YOU ARE NOT ASKING

-How much of your daily experience is chosen and how much is scripted?
+How much of your day is chosen by you, and how much is chosen for you?

 The alarm that wakes you.